NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_aws.html.markdown

 * `route_table_ids` - (Optional) For HA FloatingIP, the list of route table IDs that will be updated with the floating IPs.
 * `upgrade_ontap_version` - (Optional) Indicates whether to upgrade ontap image with `ontap_version`.
 To upgrade ontap image, `ontap_version` cannot be 'latest' and `use_latest_version` needs to be false.
 * `mediator_security_group_id` - (Optional) For HA only, mediator security group id.
+* `assume_role_arn` - (Optional) For HA only, Amazon Resource Name ARN of an AWS Identity and Access Managent IAM role that has created in the VPC owner account.
+For example, "arn:aws:iam::61239912384567:role/mediator_role_assume_fromdev"
 * `retries` - (Optional) The number of attempts to wait for the completion of creating the CVO with 60 seconds apart for each attempt.
 For HA, this value is incremented by 30.
 The default is '60'.
 * `worm_retention_period_length` - (Optional) WORM retention period length.
 Once specified retention period, the WORM is enabled.
 When WORM storage is activated, data tiering to object storage can’t be enabled.
 * `worm_retention_period_unit` - (Optional) WORM retention period unit: ['years','months','days','hours','minutes','seconds'].